Marrying a Citizen of Japan? How to Get a Green Card for Your New Spouse

 Procedures When Applying for a K-1 Fiancé Visa

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a K-1 visa, which is atemporary (90-day) visa with which your fiancé can enter the U.S. in order to hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married--or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a K-1 visa, which is atemporary (90-day) visa with which your fiancé can enter the U.S. in order to hold the wedding.

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in either Tokyo or Naha, Japan.
+After USCIS approves the I-129F, it will transfer the case to the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in either Tokyo or Naha, Japan.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

 Procedures for Your Spouse to Come From Japan on an Immigrant Visa

 If you and your loved one are already married, and your spouse is currently in Japan, you will start the green-card application process by filing Form I-130 with USCIS.
 After USCIS approves the I-130, what happens next depends on your, the petitioner's status.
 If you are a U.S. citizen, your Japanese spouse can continue on with visa processing.
-If you are a permanent resident, your spouse must wait (an average of two years) until a visa is available in category 2A.
+If you are a permanent resident, your spouse must wait (an average of up to two years, as of 2016) until a visa is available in category 2A.

-The next step is for your spouse to go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in either Tokyo or Naha, Japan.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, the next step is for your spouse to go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, a U.S. consulate in either Tokyo or Naha, Japan.
 (The U.S. petitioner may attend, but is not required to.)

 Upon approval, your spouse enters the U.S. on an immigrant visa, at which time he or she becomes a lawful permanent resident.